-Michaël Amoros, Operational Director of Accastillage Diffusion - Intermer since December 2019, answers BoatIndustry's questions.
+Michaël Amoros, Operational Director of Accastillage Diffusion - Intermer since December 2019, answers questions from BoatIndustry.

 Can you tell us about the path that led you to take the direction of Accastillage Diffusion?

-Like many in the boating world, it was passion that got me here.
+Like many in the boating world, it was passion that brought me here.
 For the anecdote, when I was 10 years old, I read the Accastillage Diffusion catalogue like a toy magazine.
 I then studied engineering in production engineering and then management school, living the last 2 years on a boat.
-I first worked in the outdoor industry at Millet, then at Airbus Helicopter before moving to Italy in 2010 in heavy industry.
+I first worked in the outdoor industry at Millet, then at Airbus Helicopter before leaving for Italy in heavy industry in 2010.
 It was in Italy that I was approached by a recruitment agency for a position in the development of the Accastillage Diffusion network in the country.
-I did this for 2 years before coming back to France for the launch of the AD Corner and the development and animation of the AD network until 2017.
+I did this for 2 years before returning to France for the launch of the AD Corner and the development and animation of the AD network until 2017.
 I then moved to Bénéteau as sales manager in France.
-A very good experience as a contact for dealers, some of which are yachting institutions.
-When Alliance Marine came to offer me the management of Accastillage Diffusion, I couldn't help but accept.
+It was a great experience as a contact for dealers, some of whom are yachting institutions.
+When Alliance Marine came to offer me the management of Accastillage Diffusion, I could only accept.

 What are the main areas of work for AD?

 - On the one hand, to give visibility to the brand and our stores through network animation and field coverage, drawing on my experience in the field.